Super-sensing: 100-Fold enhancement in THz time-domain spectroscopy contrast via superoscillating waveform shaping: Conclusions

-Our findings portend profound implications for the imaging applications of THz technology, where the contrast $J$ would serve as a measure of the image contrast.
-Such 100-fold contrast enhancement could vastly improve most applications of THz imaging, especially in the medical field where THz light is used for tumor diagnostics and visualization.
+Our findings suggest a number of imaging applications employing THz technology, where $J$ would serve as a measure of the image contrast.
+Such 100-fold contrast enhancement could vastly improve THz imaging, especially in the medical field where THz light is used for tumor diagnostics and visualization.
 Potentially, the much higher contrast could contribute to earlier tumor detection.
-We find that the contrast is maximized in a short time window, shorter than the oscillation period of most of the fundamental harmonics -- \textit{the less we look, the more we see}.
-This result also carries significant implications for THz time-domain imaging technology.
-The image collection time in a time-domain measurement is directly proportional to the length of the observation window.
+We find that the contrast is maximized in a short time window, shorter than the oscillation period of most of the fundamental harmonics, meaning \textit{the less we look, the more we see}.
+Furthermore, the image collection time in a time-domain measurement is directly proportional to the length of the observation window.
 By only recording the transmitted waveforms in the shortened observation window, we can drastically shorten the total time needed to construct the image.
 Limiting the total imaging time is important for in-vivo imaging, for example to minimize occlusion effects.
 These examples demonstrate that our fundamental results on the propagation of time-domain superoscillations can also lead to technological breakthroughs in THz time-domain imaging applications.